eProsima/Fast-DDS-docs/docs/fastdds/persistence/persistence.rst

 .. important::
-    The plugin set in the PropertyPolicyQos of DomainParticipant only applies if that of the DataWriter/DataReader does no exist or is invalid.
+    The plugin set in the PropertyPolicyQos of DomainParticipant only applies if that of the DataWriter/DataReader does not exist or is invalid.

 .. _persistence_example: